ACRC’s International Direct Care Summit 2024

 Supervisor (Tanager; IA)

-time iconNovember 14, 2024 03:00 am
+time iconNovember 14, 2024 03:00 am to

 Break

-time iconNovember 14, 2024 03:30 am
+time iconNovember 14, 2024 03:30 am to

-Plenary: Mindful Transitions: From Moment to Moment and Place to Place
+Mindful Transitions: From Moment to Moment and Place to Place

 Life is full of transitions, both formal and informal, which can often disrupt the stability and predictability young people need to feel safe and secure.
 We know micro transitions such as moving from one classroom to another, if not done well, can significantly disrupt a young person’s day.
 Understandably, the larger transitions of moving from one living space to another can conjure up fear and anxiety.
 These moments are happening all while the impending transition of adolescence to adulthood looms in the distance.
 How are we honoring the impact of all transitions and centering young people as we co-design thoughtful, successful movements through their young lives.

-time iconNovember 14, 2024 04:30 am
+time iconNovember 14, 2024 04:30 am to

 Break

-time iconNovember 14, 2024 05:00 am
+time iconNovember 14, 2024 05:00 am to

 Keynote: Diving Into the Deep End: The cumulative effect of suicide treatment and suicide loss for care providers